movingname/fuzzingModel/README.md

 This repository contains data and scripts for the work Empirical Analysis and Modeling of Black-Box Mutational Fuzzing.

+To reproduce our analysis and experiment, please follow the steps described in each section.

 Please email us (muz127@ist.psu.edu) for any question.

 ## 1. Data

-The fuzzing data for analysis is contained in results/results.zip.
+The fuzzing campaign data for analysis is contained in results/results.zip.
 We have pruned out some large and unnecessary files.
 Please unzip the content to the results/ folder.

 ## 2. The Analysis